 Hints and tips

-Start designing your flag by following these essential hints and tips:
+Start designing your flag by following some essential hints and tips.

 • red, orange, yellow, green, light blue, dark blue, purple, black and white